thorbw/vim-nickNameFiles/README.md

 :NickDelete myNickName
 ```

-all with autocompletion

 ## Options

-Put this is your vimrc if you like:
+Put this in your vimrc if you like:

 ``` vim
 " where to store nickNames (default same directory as plugin)